Clever/sentry-node/README.md

 - `'logged'`: emitted when an error or message is successfully logged to Sentry
 - `'error'`: emitted when an error occurs within the Sentry client and an error or message fails to be logged to Sentry
-- `'note'`: emitted when the logger parameter is not passed as a string.
+- `'warning'`: emitted when the logger parameter is not passed as a string.

 ```javascript
 sentry.on('logged', function(){